ohduran/ohduran.github.io/_posts/2018-12-20-the-books-I-did-not-read.markdown

 First, because recommending books is easy.
 I’ve read something, most people recommend books with a complete disregard for what could be best for you, or what you could like, but what is best for them, and what they like.
 That’s completely backwards, and I prefer to go in the opposite direction: with you in my mind.

 Second, most lists are pervaded by today’s herd mentality: the best sellers are those that most people find good enough, and you’re probably looking for something that makes you ecstatic, regardless of what everyone made of it.
 A strange loop of people reading only New York Times bestsellers recommend those books to people who are only prepared to read those books, isolating yourself from the actually good ones.
-For quality has lost the battle for attention in the age of vitalisation.
+For quality has lost the battle for attention in the age of viralisation.

 Third, because some people recommend some books as virtue signalling: I'm smart, and I read what I think smart people read, even if I despise them.
 That's why you hated book assignments in high school; you didn't choose them, but had to read them anyway.

 And fourth, because some are simply trying to sell you the books on those lists.
 What?
 Publishers are willing to pay Forbes magazine to have their books included in their click-bait reading lists?
 [You might very well think that, I couldn't possibly comment](https://www.youtube.com/watch?v=b_7e1jNBaSI).

+Long story short: they don't have [Skin in the game](/skin-in-the-game).

 'Wait, but, don't you like reading?'
 Yes, indeed.
 After reading [How to Read a Book](/how-to-read-a-book), I realise that there is no time to waste on poor quality books from which you can't learn anything.
 If you ever find a bad one, put it away.
 It may be you, it may be it, but don't bother in carrying on if, once skimmed, you have no reason to go on.